Last updated at:

 The PROMS User Guide can also be downloaded as PDF file.

-The PROMS has satisfactory psychometric properties for the composite score (internal consistency and test-retest r>.85) and fair to good coefficients for the individual subtests (.56 to.85).
+The PROMS has satisfactory psychometric properties for the composite score (internal consistency and test-retest > .85) and fair to good coefficients for the individual subtests (.56 to.85).
 Convergent validity was established with the relevant dimensions of Gordon’s Advanced Measures of Music Audiation and Musical Aptitude Profile (melody, rhythm, tempo), the Musical Ear Test (rhythm), and sample instrumental sounds (timbre).
-Criterion validity was evidenced by consistently sizeable and significant relationships between test performance and external musical proficiency indicators in all three studies (.38 to.62, p<.05 to p<.01).
+Criterion validity was evidenced by consistently sizeable and significant relationships between test performance and external musical proficiency indicators in all three studies (.38 to .62, p < .05 to p < .01).
 An absence of correlations between test scores and a nonmusical auditory discrimination task supports the battery’s discriminant validity (−.05, ns).
 The interrelationships among the various subtests could be accounted for by two higher order factors, sequential and sensory music processing.

 For details see: